 Israel Process service, also known as "service of process,” is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body to exercise jurisdiction over that person to enable that person to respond to the proceeding before the court, body, or other tribunals.
-Notice is furnished by delivering a set of court documents (called "process") to the person to be served; Israel process service.
+Notice is furnished by delivering a set of court documents (called "process") to the person to be served; a process server performs Israel process service.
 Click Here for information on the Code of Civil Procedure in Israel.

 Israel PROCESS SERVERs

 Israel process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
 It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
 The convention's provisions apply to the service of process in civil and commercial matters but not criminal matters.
 Also, the Convention shall not apply if the address of the person served with the document is unknown.

 Method of Service

 Service is effected either by registered post with a certificate of receipt of service or personally delivered by the clerks of the various Magistrate’s courts.

 If the person to be served is not at the address given, the documents can be accepted by a family member who lives at the same address and appears to be at least 18 years old.
 In addition, if the clerk of the court serves the documents on his third visit to an address where no answer has been obtained, the clerk can post the document on the door of the intended recipient – and in this case, this is regarded as legal service of the documents.

 Documents intended for residents of the Palestinian Authority